First things first…. Embryonic stem cells that are used for medical treatments are NOT part of a developing fetus or baby.

 Typically, these types of stem cells are derived from embryos that are created in laboratory conditions, not harvested directly from a human mother.
 In other words, a human egg has been harvested from a woman and fertilized with a human sperm in vitro (in a laboratory).
-Thus usually takes place in an in vitro fertilization clinic—and then donated for research purposes.
+This usually takes place in an in vitro fertilization clinic—and then donated for stem cell research purposes.

-The technique of growing cells in the laboratory is referred to as cell culture.
+The technique of growing embryonic stem cells in the laboratory is referred to as cell culture.
 Human embryonic stem cells (hESCs) are grown by harvesting the cells derived from an early stage preimplantation embryo (a very young embryo that if present in a human mother would not yet be implanted in her uterus).
 These cells are grown in a special laboratory dish that contains a nutrient broth known as culture medium.

 Once the cells have taken hold and are surviving they can be removed and placed into several additional culture dishes.
 The process is called sub-culturing the cells and can be repeated many times over many weeks and months.
 Each cycle of sub-culturing the cells is referred to as a passage, and is a way that a few original stem cells can be “expanded” into many generations and millions of stem cells and are referred to as an embryonic stem cell line.

 During the process of generating lines of embryonic stem cells in laboratory conditions, it is important to test the cells to see if they exhibit the basic properties or “characteristics” of stems cells.
 This process is called “characterization”.

 Though this process has not been standardized throughout the cell-biology industry, the following are some of the tests that are commonly performed:

 - Testing the cells’ ability for Self-Renewal.
 This is accomplished simply by growing and sub-culturing the stem cells for extended periods of time and evaluating their rate of growth.
 At each stage, the stem cells can also be inspected through a microscope to ensure that they look healthy and remain undifferentiated.